wayneIBM/vpc-on-classic/vpc-quotas.md

 | ------- | :------: |
 | Subnets | 15 per Virtual Private Cloud <sup>1</sup> |

-<sup>1</sup> You can request to increase the subnet limit by submitting a [support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) ticket.
+<sup>1</sup> You can request to increase the subnet limit by submitting an [IBM Support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) case.

 ## VSI quotas